netgab/docker-freeradius-1x/README.md

   [...]
 ```

+:bulb: Recommendation:
+I recommend using the `--network <OWN-NETWORK-NAME>` when running the container.
+I have also an eapol testing container (https://github.com/netgab/eapol_tester)
+and it's very useful to put the 802.1X EAP test app into the same user-defined network bridge as the RADIUS server, because name resolution
+between these containers works automatically.
+Therefore, handling of the `clients.conf` file and the RADIUS server within the test container becomes more easy.

 ### Changing settings
 Basically it's freeradius, right?
 So I recommend reading the freeradius 3 documentation.
 However, if you change config files, you need to restart the freeradius service afterwards: